 By the mid-18th century, even many non-aristocratic families were able to hire tutors; and for someone in the countryside, it was often less expensive to hire a live-in tutor (often costing no more than 40-50 rthl. per year, above the expense of room and board) than to send one’s son to a Latin boarding school in the city.
 These tutoring positions also provided a means for recent theology graduates to survive while waiting for their pastoral appointments, which often took years.

-As might be expected, Kant discusses the role of the teacher, and the proper form of instruction, in Rink’s edition of his pedagogy notes, and much of it reads like an instruction manual for the would-be Hofmeister.
+As might be expected, Kant discussed the role of the teacher, and the proper form of instruction, in Rink’s edition of Kant’s On Pedagogy [writings].
+Much of it reads like an instruction manual for the would-be Hofmeister, although in the end Kant comes down on the side of public education over home-tutoring, as he believes it better develops the children’s abilities as well as their sense of civic duties.
 Kant also draws an interesting distinction between an instructor and a Hofmeister:

 Guidance is directing the student in putting into practice what was learned.
 Hence arises the difference between the instructor, who merely teaches, and the Hofmeister, who guides.
 The former educates only for the school; the latter for life.

 Anführung ist die Leitung in der Ausübung desjenigen, was man gelehrt hat.
 Daher entsteht der Unterschied zwischen Informator, der blos ein Lehrer, und Hofmeister, der ein Führer ist.
 Jener erzieht blos für die Schule, dieser für das Leben.
-[On Education, Ak.
-9:452]

 La Vopa [1988, 116].
 Some tutors were paid rather less: Jung-Stilling recalls from his own experiences that, apart from room and board, he was paid only 5 rthl. per quarter in his first post as a private tutor [Fertig 1979, 62-64].